econsystems/EdgeECAM50/README.md

 Please go ahead & create a pull request.
 We will validate the request and merge it.

 ## License
-This code is made available under the Apache 2 license.
+This code is made available under the MIT license.